<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 4. The Group’s tax risks

-The Group seeks to achieve this aim through:
+The Group seeks to achieve low tax risk profile through:

 • submission of all UK tax returns on a timely basis,